Benjamin-del/transitAPI3/README.md

 ## API
 The following methods are available for use:
- - `GET /oct/allstops` - Returns all stops in the OC Transpo GTFS File (@ FTP SERVER)
+ - `GET /api/allstops` - Returns all stops in the OC Transpo GTFS File (@ FTP SERVER)
- - `GET /oct/realtime` - Data from OC Transpo's Realtime API, Provided in JSON format
+ - `GET /api/realtime` - Data from OC Transpo's Realtime API, Provided in JSON format
- - `GET oct/shape` - Using data from the GTFS File, this returns the shape of the route (WITHOUT TRIP ID, See below for full documentation)
+ - `GET api/shape` - Using data from the GTFS File, this returns the shape of the route (WITHOUT TRIP ID, See below for full documentation)
- - `GET oct/schedule` - A Static Schedule for a specific Stop ID
+ - `GET api/schedule` - A Static Schedule for a specific Stop ID
- - `GET oct/config` - Theme Information for the OC Transpo API
+ - `GET api/config` - Theme Information for the OC Transpo API
- - `GET oct/shapebyid` - Get the shape of the route using the shape ID
+ - `GET api/shapebyid` - Get the shape of the route using the shape ID

+## GTFS API
+This acts as a midleware for the GTFS server.
+All it does is return it.
+The following methods are available for use:
+ - `GET gtfs/trips.txt` - Returns the entire stop_times.txt GTFS file
+ - `GET gtfs/stop_times.txt` - Returns the entire stops.txt GTFS file
+ - `GET gtfs/calendar.txt` - Returns the entire calendar.txt GTFS file
+ - `GET gtfs/routes.txt` - Returns the entire routes.txt GTFS file
+ - `GET gtfs/shapes.txt` - Returns the entire shapes.txt GTFS file
+ - `GET gtfs/stops.txt` - Returns the entire stops.txt GTFS file

 ### OCT/SHAPE